Cracked Teeth Treatment and Repair in Lone Tree

 Don’t Suffer From Tooth Pain Any Longer

 Drs.
-Parry and Levine can examine your cracked teeth and determine the best treatment to relieve pain.
+Parry, Levine and Ek can examine your cracked teeth and determine the best treatment to relieve pain.

 Types of Cracks

 These are tiny cracks that only affect the outer enamel of the tooth.
 These cracks are more common in adults.
 These types of cracks are superficial and are usually of no concern.

 When a cusp becomes weakened, a fracture may result.
 The cusp may break off or be removed by a dentist.
 A fractured cusp rarely damages the pulp, so root canal is not necessary.
 Your dentist will usually restore the tooth with a full crown.

 Treatable Cracked Tooth

 This type of crack extends from the chewing surface of the tooth and vertically migrates towards the root.
 In some cases, the crack may extend below the gum line.
 It is possible for the crack to extend further into the root.
 Damage to the pulp is commonplace.
 In this case, root canal treatment is usually necessary.
 A cracked tooth that is not treated will worsen, resulting in the loss of the tooth.
 Therefore, early detection is essential.

 A split tooth is usually the result of an untreated cracked tooth.
 It can be identified by a crack with distinct segments.
 This type of tooth can never be saved intact.
 Yet, the position and extent of the problem will dictate whether any portion of the tooth can be saved.
 Sometimes, endodontic retreatment by the doctors and restoration by your dentist can be used to save a portion of the tooth.